- EMERGING INITIATIVES

 HeatSmart Mass Installers Request for Proposal

 HeatSmart Mass is a community-based outreach and education program that will encourage clean heating and cooling technologies.
-The pilot aims to help drive down the installation cost and increase deployment or residential and small-scale commercial heating and cooling installations through a group purchasing model.
+The program aims to help drive down the installation cost and increase deployment or residential and small-scale commercial heating and cooling installations through a group purchasing model.
 HeatSmart Mass is modeled on the highly successful Solarize Massachusetts program, which is now in its seventh year and has 63 communities and resulted in over 3,200 installations and 21.6 megawatts of solar photovoltaic projects.

 By participating in this program, Installers will likely see the following benefits to their company: